Beside the Mountain

 Jump to:

-• Almond butter holds the bars together and contains that great nutty flavor.
-I have used crunchy almond butter and that works well too!
-You can replace almond butter with peanut butter, sun (sunflower seed) butter, or tahini (ground-up sesame seeds).
+• Almond butter holds the bars together (to make your own almond butter, use my 1 ingredient recipe).
+I have made these bars with crunchy almond butter and that works well too!
+You can replace almond butter with peanut butter, sun butter (made from sunflower seeds), or tahini (ground-up sesame seeds).

 Almond flour, ground hemp hearts, maple syrup, and almond butter, in a bowl.